-Vienna's economic landscape is anchored defined by a strong residential base, a skilled and educated workforce, and a stable commercial sector, as evidenced by its high median household income of over \$215,000 (2022); steady population; and a welleducated, highly skilled workforce that supports a growing number of home-based professional businesses.
-The Town continues to experience steady business activity, particularly in retail, dining, and personal services, supported by At the same time, the commercial sector continues to show stability through low vacancy rates, in retail and office spaces, positive net absorption, rising sales and meals tax revenues, and continued growth of home-based businesses.
-In FY2023, Vienna collected approximately \$4.6 million in meals tax revenue, with \$4.8 million budgeted for FY2024.
-These funds are a critical source for the Town's Capital Improvement Program (CIP), supporting infrastructure projects such as streetscape enhancements, sidewalk construction, parking feasibility studies, and public facility upgrades.
-While a precise allocation percentage varies year to year, a significant portion of meals tax revenues contributes to improvements that directly benefit Vienna's business districts and enhance the overall commercial environment, consistent new business activity particularly in food, retail, and personal services-reflecting sustained demand and confidence in the local economy.
-According to the 2023 National Community Survey, 76% of respondents rated the TownVienna's economic health as excellent or good, demonstrating strong public confidence in the Town's long-term economic outlook.
+Vienna's economic landscape is defined by a strong residential base and a stable commercial sector, as evidenced by its high median household income of over \$215,000 (2022); steady population; and a well-educated, highly skilled workforce that supports a growing number of home-based professional businesses.
+At the same time, the commercial sector continues to show stability through low vacancy rates in retail and office spaces, positive net absorption, rising sales and meals tax revenues, and consistent new business activity-particularly in food, retail, and personal services reflecting sustained demand and confidence in the local economy.
+According to the 2023 National Community Survey, 76% of respondents rated the Town's economic health as excellent or good, demonstrating strong public confidence.